aglohmeijer/Prog.Project/design and process/PROCESS.md

 - Idea / TODO: Render only data per continent in sunburst with radio buttons placed above sunburst with different continents ;
 - TODO: world map legenda;
 - TODO: implement constant scaling in worldmap when change on slider (at this moment user does not clearly see difference when sliding);

+# day 16 - II
+I want the Sunburst to render only one continent, which is better.
+Situation: when the Sunburst is rendering the whole world, it is easy to select the object from one country (I assigned an ID 'countrycode' to every part of the sunburst), and in that case it is easy (since all the elements in the sunburst are nested) to retrieve the corresponding continent (required for updating the sunburst)).
+Obstacle: if the sunburst only renders one continent AND the user clicks a country on the map which is NOT in the current sunburst selection you cannot select the corresponding country object easily.
+Thus, I have written a small function which retrieves the 'country_path' from the data, such that you can access that country fast in the general data set.
+- Few hours later: the above doesn't work.
+Only way of updating the sunburst I can make work is by deleting the whole sunburst and drawing it again.
+Not very subtile unfortunately, but everything works now.